Borislav91/SearchMyAddress/README.md

 ### **Dagger Hilt**
 The project makes use of Dagger Hilt for dependency injection, ensuring a modularized, maintainable, and testable codebase.
 The `AppModule` class in the DI package shows how dependencies such as `HttpClient` and `SearchMyAddressApi` are provided.

-### **Jetpack Compose & Material Design**
-The application's UI is designed using Jetpack Compose, the modern toolkit for building native Android UI.
-This not only makes UI development more concise but also integrates well with Material Design principles, ensuring a beautiful and standardized look and feel.